 Experienced Education Law Attorneys

 Our attorneys have experience handling discrimination cases before the Equal Employment Opportunity Commission (EEOC) and the Michigan Department of Civil Rights.
 Attorney Nicholas Roumel draws on his experience as a former school board member in the Ann Arbor Public Schools to help him stand up for students and education rights throughout Michigan.
-To learn more about our practice and to discuss your case with an attorney at our firm, contact us.
-With offices in Ann Arbor, Birmingham and Traverse City, NachtLaw serves clients throughout Michigan.
+To learn more about our practice and to discuss your case with an attorney at our firm, contact us by calling 888-312-7173.
+With offices in Ann Arbor, Birmingham and Traverse City, NachtLaw serves clients throughout Ohio and Michigan.